Immigration Lawyer Newark, NJ

 There are several different ways to adjust your immigration status.
 The following is general information regarding eligibility requirements and the process.

 With asylum cases, there is so much at stake.

-Working with an experienced immigration attorney gives you the peace of mind that your case is being handled with skill.
+Working with an experienced immigration lawyer gives you the peace of mind that your case is being handled with skill.

 Consular processing is the process where a beneficiary of an immigration application applies outside of the United States, through a U.S consulate.

-Our attorneys use a wide range of procedural mechanisms in order to ensure your defense is successful, including but not limited to:
+Our lawyers use a wide range of procedural mechanisms in order to ensure your defense is successful, including but not limited to: